barrelstrength/craft-master/README.md

 - Prevent 404 errors for non-existing redirected folders
 - Set UTF-8 encoding
 - Add various security enhancements
-- Example code to setup relative 301 redirects that will work in any environment
+- Relative 301 redirects that will work in any environment
 - Remove index.php from the URL